RaphaelCavalcante/app-test/README.md

 ## Execute with mobile methode

-Digite no terminal "ng serve --host 10.10.3.148", mas no endereço IP do seu computador
+Digite no terminal "ng serve --host 10.10.3.148", mas no endereço IP do seu computador.
+No navegador do seu smartphone (considere-o conectado a mesma rede que a aplicação), acesse "http://10.10.3.148" (considere que seja o seu IP).